lawndoc/mediator/README.md

 Mediator is an end-to-end encrypted reverse shell in which the operator and the shell connect to a "mediator" server that bridges the connections.
 This removes the need for the operator/handler to set up port forwarding in order to listen for the connection.
 It also allows for easy integration into other pentesting and incident response tools.

+Mediator also allows you to create plugins to expand the functionality of the reverse shell.
+Plugins allow you to add extra commands that can execute code on the operator's host, the target host, or both!
+Mediator includes the following plugins by default:

+***push***: push a file from the operator's host to the target host

+***pull***: pull a file from the target host to the operator's host

 ## Architecture:

 Inspired by end-to-end encrypted chat applications, this reverse shell takes a unique approach to the client/server model of a reverse shell.
 This reverse shell uses: